-- Employees who leave the SPS will receive compensation for days of earned vacation a. due them using the decimal system.
-Beginning with four (4) years and one (1) month of service, the decimal will change from .835 to 1.250 to arrive at earned vacation of fifteen (15) days at the fifth (5th) year anniversary.
-If an employee terminates at four (4) years and six (6) months, payroll will adjust the paid vacation to 6 x .835 rather than the 1.250 that appears on the warrant.
+- a.
+Employees who leave the SPS will receive compensation for days of earned vacation due them using the decimal system.
+Beginning with four (4) years and one (1) month of service, the decimal will change from 1.083 to 1.5 to arrive at earned vacation of eighteen (18) days at the fifth (5th) year anniversary.
+If an employee terminates at four (4) years and six (6) months, payroll will adjust the paid vacation to 6 x 1.083 rather than the 1.5 that appears on the warrant.
 Vacation is awarded with the expectation of filling the year of service.
-An employee on a ten (10) day vacation schedule who terminated after three (3) months will receive vacation compensation at 3 x .835 days of earned vacation.
+An employee on a thirteen (13) day vacation schedule who terminated after three (3) months will receive vacation compensation at 3 x 1.083 days of earned vacation.
 No employee or his/her estate shall receive reimbursement for more than thirty (30) vacation days at time of termination, less the number of vacation days, if any, cashed out upon a termination during the prior two (2) years.
 Any balance over thirty (30) days may be applied to scheduled vacation prior to termination. - b.
-Vacation shall be scheduled in advance with the immediate supervisor. - The maximum annual leave that can be carried over will be limited to twice the annual c. allocation.
+Vacation shall be scheduled in advance with the immediate supervisor.
+Where an employee has first exhausted all available sick leave, the equivalent of up to three workdays of vacation (not to exceed) 24 hours), prorated based on FTE, may be used each year to cover sick leave.
+Sick leave procedures, as defined in Article VIII, Section A, Part 3 would still apply to use of sick leave hours for vacation leave hours. - c.
+The maximum annual leave that can be carried over will be limited to twice the annual allocation.
 Any excess days beyond the two (2) year limit must be used by August 31 of each year or be lost, unless the employee, with the approval of his/her supervisor has submitted for the approval of the Executive Director of Human Resources by June 16 of that year, a plan which will eliminate such excess days within three (3) years of the date of submission of the plan. - d.
 Employees with a balance of two-hundred forty hours (240) of annual leave or more, on August first of any year, can cash out up to three (3) days of vacation at the end of the same school year. - 3.
 A school-year employee who transfers to a position with a twelve (12) month work schedule shall receive credit on the twelve (12) month employee vacation schedule for each completed school year served with pro rata adjustment for the first year.

-SECTION F: Holidays:
+SECTION F: Holidays